Menu Pricing of Large Language Models: Contractible Tasks

-One might wonder whether the correspondence of the incentive order and the efficiency order extends beyond binary types.
-Our next section shows that this is not the case.
-In the case of value and scale heterogeneity, the incentive constraints that bind at the optimal mechanism do not form a one-dimensional structure.
+One might wonder whether the correspondence between the incentive order and aggregate types extends beyond the binary-type case.
+This is not the case.
+In \autoref{sec:value-scale}, we study a special case of our model in which the buyer's type can be effectively parameterized by two variables: the number of ex ante homogeneous tasks to which the buyer attaches positive value, and the value he attaches to each of those tasks.
+We show that the incentive constraints that bind in the optimal mechanism do not admit a one-dimensional structure.
 Instead, they form an infinite collection of one-dimensional segments.
+In that setting the optimal mechanisms also admit a natural implementation via a menu of two-part tariffs.
+However, in contrast to the indirect implementations described in \autoref{sec:two-part-tariff}, each item in the menu must be accompanied by \emph{task caps}, that is, restrictions on the number of tasks the buyer can process.